 Nov 4, 2013

-At five pitches Flea Tree is relatively short.
-It is protectable throughout, route finding is straightforward, and the 5.7 rating is not really sandbagged.
-There are some loose rocks on the bottom half of the route, occasionally sizeable ones.
-They can be avoided, but if you'd put your packs behind the tree and trundle some stuff, that would be good.
+There are some loose rocks on the bottom two pitches, as well as on the start of Pitch 4, occasionally sizable ones.
+They can be avoided, but if you'd put your packs out of the line of fire to start with and trundle some stuff, that would be good.